growr-xyz/growr-documentation/litepaper/Growr-litepaper.md

 ### Growr's 2-level pooling
 The Growr protocol is able to operate on 2 levels – global pools and local ponds.
 Global pools are funded by Liqudity Providers who then delegate the actual lending activity to local guilds with local lending ponds.

-A lending pool can be created by any institutional investor with enough capital (threshold to be deﬁned by the protocol governance) who speciﬁes the initial pool parameters.
-Liquidity Providers can safely deposit funds into lending pools according to their preferences and based on automatic vetting using their own SSFI and veriﬁable credentials, e.g., applicable AML/CFT checks, required by the pool creator.
+A lending pool can be created by any institutional investor with enough capital (threshold to be defined by the protocol governance) who specifies the initial pool parameters.
+Liquidity Providers can safely deposit funds into lending pools according to their preferences and based on automatic vetting using their own SSFI and Verifiable credentials, e.g., applicable AML/CFT checks, required by the pool creator.

 Lending ponds are created by local lenders.
 Different lenders have varying levels of risk tolerance, depending on the laws and regulations in their jurisdictions, as well as on their profit goals.
 Therefore, each pond can have its own parameters (such as loan amount and duration ranges), rates and eligibility criteria.

 Local ponds apply for funds from the pool resulting in so called "contract-to-contract (C2C) lending".
-Depending on the pond ﬁnancing period, fund requirements, proposed risk model and eligibility criteria, the pool owner decides to approve (whitelist the Pond address in the Pool smart contract) or not the funding to the pond.
+Depending on the pond financing period, fund requirements, proposed risk model and eligibility criteria, the pool owner decides to approve (whitelist the Pond address in the Pool smart contract) or not the funding to the pond.

 Based on the Pond utilization, the Pond smart contract can automatically apply to the Pool smart contract for a loan (up to the approved credit limit).
 The Pond is required to regularly repay the interest fee to the Pool.
 Depending on the configured utilization threshold, the Pond can repay partially or fully the loan to the Pool smart contract.